SkillBridge

 The experience must guide her through a calm, predictable flow where each step makes the next decision easier instead of harder.

-Early low-fidelity sketches allowed us to quickly explore layouts for skill discovery, tutor profiles, and booking steps.
+Early Mid-fidelity sketches allowed us to quickly explore layouts for skill discovery, tutor profiles, and booking steps.
 We tested different positions for filters and calls-to-action, focusing on reducing visual noise.

 Mid-fidelity wireframes helped align the team on hierarchy and content structure before investing in detailed UI.